There are a ton of things to do in Nan, all spread out across the province, and to see them all, you will need a car or motorbike.

-We continu our road trip, we travel from "Nan" to "Phu Langka".
-The way up the mountain has many curves, beautiful views along the way.
+We continue our road trip, we travel from "Nan" to "Phu Langka".
+The way up the mountain has many curves and beautiful views along the way.
 If people are not used to it, I recommend you to take "car sickness" pills.
-Driving for about 2 hours, we arrived at "Magic mountain Cafe", the atmosphere, any time, is beautiful, it is impressive.
+After driving for about 2 hours, we arrived at "Magic mountain Cafe", the atmosphere, any time, is beautiful, it is impressive.

-The best time to visit Nan is from November to January where the weather is cold allowing you to enjoy the outdoors more with cooler temperatures and beautiful blue sky.
-But also the rainy season will be good, the rice paddies are green and the resort prices cheaper.
+The best time to visit Nan is from November to January when the weather is cold allowing you to enjoy the outdoors more with cooler temperatures and a beautiful blue sky.
+But also the rainy season will be good, the rice paddies are green and the resort prices are cheaper.